wacncontent/CustomizeTool/output/articles/role-based-access-control-configure.md

 The ability for guests to see limited details of a user or group allows them to invite other people and see some details of people with whom they are collaborating.

-Let’s step through the process to add access for an external user.
-We’ll add an external user to the same Reader role for TestDB resource group so that user can help debug an error.
+Let's step through the process to add access for an external user.
+We'll add an external user to the same Reader role for TestDB resource group so that user can help debug an error.
 Open the resource group blade, click **Reader > Add > Invite** and type the email address of the user you want to add.

 ![][9]